Mearaf/codebridge-website/replit.md

-✓ Maintained professional black and white aesthetic with engaging visual content ✓ Improved video loading with autoplay functionality and debug controls ✓ Created cohesive visual experience with appropriate opacity levels for readability
+✓ Maintained professional black and white aesthetic with engaging visual content ✓ Improved video loading with autoplay functionality and debug controls ✓ Created cohesive visual experience with appropriate opacity levels for readability ✓ Added custom bridge icon next to CodeBridge logo in navigation for brand identity

 ## Changelog